Code-For-Others/look-for-posts-on-reddit-where-people-want-to-help-others/README.md

 queries are most effective (the ones that turn up the most upvoted submissions will be most effective).

-I have cron run this daily by adding the following using `crontab -e` command, You have to cd because it loads the praw.ini file which is in that directory.
+I have cron run this daily by adding the following using `crontab -e` command,

 ```
 * * * * * cd /home/ubuntu/code/reddit-meaningful-careers-bot && /usr/bin/python3 /home/ubuntu/code/reddit-meaningful-careers-bot/email_posts.py > /home/ubuntu/code/reddit-meaningful-careers-bot/output.log 2>&1
 ```

+The `cd` command is in the crontab above because the praw.ini file is loaded from the current directory.
+I also had to install postfix when using an EC2 instance in order for the email to work, with `sudo apt install postfix`.
+I selected the default options when the postfix installer prompted me, and that worked.